All About Asthma

-Some children have exercise-induced asthma, which is caused by varying degrees of exercise.
-Symptoms can occur during, or shortly after, exercise.
+Some children have exercise-induced asthma, which is caused by varying degrees of exercise and symptoms can occur during or shortly after exercise.
 Each child has different triggers that cause the asthma to worsen.
-You should discuss this with your child's physician.
+You should discuss this with your physician.

 The changes that occur in asthma are believed to happen in two phases:

 - An immediate response to the trigger leads to swelling and narrowing of the airways.
 This makes it initially difficult for your child to breathe.

 - A later response, which can happen four to eight hours after the initial exposure to the allergen, leads to further inflammation of the airways and obstruction of airflow.

 The following are the most common symptoms of asthma.
 However, each child may experience symptoms differently.
 Symptoms may include:

 - coughing (either constant or intermittently)